-It can be a worrying moment when your dog squats or lifts their leg to urinate, and you notice there is an ominous red colouration to the result.
+It can be a worrying moment when your dog squats or lifts its leg to urinate, and you notice there is an ominous red coloration to the result.
 Maybe your dog has been lying on the floor or the sofa and when they move a red stain is visible.

 Any time our dogs pass blood it is natural to worry.
 While some causes of passing blood are harmless, it can be an indication of illness, anything from a water infection (UTI) to something more serious such as cancer.

 Blood in urine should be something all dog owners are alert to as it is an early indicator of something being wrong.

 Ruling Out the Obvious: Is Your Dog in Season?

 If you have a female dog who has not been spayed, then noticing spots of blood where she has been lying or sitting might indicate she is in season rather than a water infection.
 If your dog is young, it could be her first season and many owners are startled at the sight of blood under their dog.